appml/nano/index.md

 ```

-Note that starting from Android, external linking must be enabled [manually](https://mastodon.social/@neutrinote/109666990309302664).
+Note that starting from Android 12, external linking must be enabled [manually](https://mastodon.social/@neutrinote/109666990309302664).

 (To navigate between notes, position your cursor anywhere in the link string then tap the `Web` icon from the toolbar.)